Whispering Grass: Windsor Davies and Don Estelle version

 A version of "Whispering Grass" was recorded in 1975 by the British actors Windsor Davies and Don Estelle.
-Davies and Estelle played the characters of Battery Sergeant Major Williams and Gunner "Lofty" Sugden, respectively, in the BBC sitcom It Ain't Half Hot Mum, which had begun the previous year and which centered on a British Armed Forces concert party stationed in Burma during the Second World War.
+Davies and Estelle played the characters of Battery Sergeant Major Williams and Gunner "Lofty" Sugden, respectively, in the BBC sitcom It Ain't Half Hot Mum, which had begun the previous year and which centred on a British Armed Forces concert party stationed in Burma during the Second World War.
 The series proved extremely popular, and had made household names of Davies and Estelle.
 Estelle was a trained singer and wanted to use his new-found fame to launch a recording career, but producer Wally Ridley decided that it would be better to record an album capitalizing on the sitcom's success, featuring the cast of the show performing monologues and popular songs from the 1940s era.
 Issued on EMI Records, the It Ain't Half Hot Mum album was recorded in a single day at EMI's Abbey Road Studios in London on January 25, 1975.

 Davies and Estelle had been planning a cabaret act based on their characters from the TV show, and "Whispering Grass" was one of the songs that they had planned to include in their show.
 According to Estelle, when Ridley asked for suggestions for songs to include on the It Ain't Half Hot Mum record, Estelle put forward "Whispering Grass".
 As Davies did not have a good singing voice, the song was recorded in a semi-comedic style, with Estelle singing in a straight manner and Davies providing spoken word verses and interjections in character as Battery Sergeant Major Williams.
 Estelle told Record Mirror that with his looks it would have been impossible to sing a romantic song and be taken seriously, and said, "Without the comedy element, I doubt if the song would have taken off."
 The backing vocals on the track were by the Mike Sammes Singers, with Sammes himself providing the bass note vocals that Davies mimed along to in performances of the song.

 Ridley saw the song's potential as a single, and "Whispering Grass" was released on April 25, 1975, with the full credit of "Windsor Davies as B.S.M.
 Williams and Don Estelle as Gunner Sugden (Lofty)".
 It reached number one on the UK Singles Chart for three weeks from 7 June 1975.
 The single also reached the top five in Ireland, and was a minor hit in New Zealand in 1976 and in Australia in 1977, after It Ain't Half Hot Mum was broadcast in those countries.